• Skip to primary navigation

 This recipe for spaghetti with fried zucchini (spaghetti alla Nerano) is an excellent example of a simple but exquisite summer vegetable pasta recipe.
 It comes from Campania and includes ingredients typical of Neapolitan cuisine.

-Step 4 When the zucchini are ready remove from the pan and drain on kitchen paper.
+Step 4 When the zucchini are ready remove from the pan and drain on kitchen paper-towel lined plate.

 fried zucchini slices in water in white bowl.

-Step 5 When ready to finish the sauce, leave the zucchini slices in water for a few seconds, then drain.
+Step 5 When ready to finish the sauce, put the zucchini slices in hot water for a few seconds, then drain.

 creamed zucchini, and zucchini slices in white frying pan.

-Step 7 Cook the pasta al dente, drain it and add it to the zucchini sauce.
+Step 7 Cook the spaghetti al dente, save some pasta water, drain the pasta and add it to the zucchini sauce.

 Ready spaghetti alla Nerano still in pan.

 Step 8 Mix the sauce and the pasta together over a low heat.
-Then remove from the heat and add the cheese and some basil.
+Then add the cheese and a little pasta water stir until creamy.
+Finally add the basil.

 The secret to a great spaghetti alla Nerano.